Xilinx/defect-detect/README.md

 # How to run the application:

 ## Interacting with the application
-    The application is targeted to run an input source which support GRAY8(Y8) format.
-Input can be MIPI source or file based.
+    The application is targeted to run only file based input.

-    We assume the MIPI or file to support **1280x800 GRAY8(Y8)**
+    We assume input file is to support resolution=1280x800(width=1280 and height=800) and format=GRAY8(Y8)

 There are two ways to interact with application, via Jyputer notebook or Command line